 - Identify which organisation/authority to apply to.

-- Check for any local SSSI’s, or other local protected areas, which may affect your application.
+- Check for any local SSSI’s and other local protected areas, which may affect your application.

-- Discuss your application with your Local Authority to ensure all requirements are met.
+- Discuss your application with your regulator to ensure all requirements are met.

 - Determine if a site visit is needed and represent you during the visit if required.